wearetriple/dotnet-defaults/CodingGuidelines.md

 ## IDE

 At Triple we are not tied to a single operating system, and so it happens that also among the .NET team there is cross-platform development.
 In addition to the free choice of IDE, there are quite a few flavors possible.
-However, in order to reduce startup and onboarding time, we should strive to facilitate cross-platform development as best as possible.
+However, in order to reduce onboarding time, we should strive to facilitate cross-platform development as best as possible.
 This includes the generation of a README file, with instructions for environment specific setups.
 At the least, it should contain the instructions for the cross-platform editor  [Visual Studio Code](https://code.visualstudio.com/).

 ## Testing